hth313/ladybug/doc/limitations.rst

 Pause
 =====

-If the built in ``PSE`` (pause) instruction is used, the calculator switch to floating point mode while it is executing.
+If the built in ``PSE`` (pause) instruction is used, the calculator switches to floating point mode while it is executing.
 To get a pause that works in integer mode, use the supplied ``PSEI`` instruction.
 It has one limitation compared to the original ``PSE`` instruction.
 If you key in something that causes an error, execution will resume after the pause expires, instead of stopping the program.

 .. index:: auto assigned keys, keys; auto assigned